Mass media in Israel

-The mass media in Israel refers to print, broadcast and online media available in the State of Israel.
-The country boasts dozens of newspapers, magazines, and radio stations, which play an important role by the press in political, social and cultural life and cater it to a modern, developed and literate society.

 There are over ten different languages in the Israeli media, with Hebrew as the predominant one.
 Press in Arabic caters to the Arab citizens of Israel, with readers from areas including those governed by the Palestinian National Authority.
 During the eighties and nineties, the Israeli press underwent a process of significant change as the media gradually came to be controlled by a limited number of organizations, whereas the papers published by political parties began to disappear.
 Today, three large, privately owned conglomerates based in Tel Aviv dominate the mass media in Israel.

 Censorship in Israel is exercised when it is certain that publication of the item in question would harm public safety.
 When an item is censored, the newspaper may appeal the censor's ruling to a "committee of three," composed of a member of the public (who serves as the chairman), a representative of the army and a representative of the press.
 The decisions of the committee are binding, and over the years it has in many cases overruled the decision of the censor.

 History

-The history of the press began in 1863, before Israeli independence and during the Ottoman Empire, with Ha-Levanon and Havatzelet being the first weekly Hebrew newspapers established.
+Ha-Levanon, the first Hebrew-language newspaper in pre-state Israel, was published on February 20, 1863.
+It was founded by Yoel Moshe Salomon (later a founder of Petah Tikva) and Michal HaCohen (later a founder of Nahalat Shiv'a).
+About six months later, another Jerusalem weekly, HaHavatzelet, was founded by Yisrael Bak, who established the first Hebrew printing press in Jerusalem.

+An analysis of the press of Palestine under the British Mandate in 1949 states: "Palestine was a special case in journalism.
+No other area with a population of two million, of whom at least 30 percent are illiterate, could boast of 18 morning dailies, three evening papers, and a host of weeklies, bi-weeklies and monthlies."

 In 1952, the International Publishing Company J-M Ltd was established as the state's first book publisher.
 Censorship was regularly enforced in years after independence, throughout the Yom Kippur War and the 1970s.
 In 1986, the government allowed for the establishment of private and commercial media outlets to run in competition with state media.

+In 2012, Reuters correspondent Tova Cohen described Israeli society as "news-obsessed."
+Israel has a high newspaper readership rate, due to a combination of high literacy rate and a cultural interest in politics and current affairs.
+Average weekday readership of newspapers in Israel is around 21 papers per 100 people, although many Israelis end up reading more than one paper.

+Newspapers

+Newspapers in Israel are mostly in Hebrew, but there are also newspapers catering to Arabic speakers, and newspapers catering to immigrants speaking a variety of languages, such as Russian, English and French.
+In 2022, a TGI survey indicated that Israel Hayom, distributed for free, is Israel's most read newspaper, with a 31% weekday readership exposure, followed by Yedioth Ahronoth, with 23.9%, Haaretz with 4.7%, and Maariv with 3.5%.